KazimKeskin/lightroom-gallery-sitemaker/README.md

 -	Place them into a folder such that the folder structure is 'galleries/[gallery-title]'.
 -	For each gallery, export full-sized images with the metadata desired into a folder 'galleries/[gallery-title]/images/full'. (this is required both for the full-sized image download and for the info panel)
 -	Edit the variables in 'settings.php'
-    - Change $dir to the full path to your galleries folder e.g. "C:/website/galleries" (making sure to include the quotation marks.)
+    - Change $dir to the full path to your galleries folder e.g. "C:/website/galleries".
     - Turn optional features on and off by changing between 1 and 0.
 -	Then run the script.
     -	In the command line, navigate to the directory of the script e.g.